Anorchia is the absence of both testes

 Vanishing testes - anorchia; Empty scrotum - anorchia; Scrotum - empty (anorchia)

-If the testes are lost between 8 and 10 weeks, the baby will be born with ambiguous genitalia
+If the testes disappear between 8 and 10 weeks, the baby will be born with ambiguous genitalia

 .
 This means the child will have parts of both male and female genitals.